It was on my first trip to Slovenia in 2014 that I first heard about the country as a ski destination.

 How to get to the ski resorts from Bled:

-We rented a car from Ljubljana which allowed us to drive to our choice of ski resort from Bled each day.
+We rented a car from Ljubljana for our Slovenia + Croatia road trip which allowed us to drive to our choice of ski resort from Bled each day.
 Driving in Slovenia was fairly easy.
 They drive on the right, like the rest of Europe.
 The roads are fairly good, though there were some narrow passages that wind through the small towns which made me a little nervous at times!

 If you don’t want to drive, there’s also the option of getting the Bled winter shuttle bus.
 There are daily transfers to Vogel, Kranjska Gora, and Krvavec, and to Tarvisio on Wednesdays and Sundays.
 Return tickets can be booked online one day in advance and only cost 10 Euro (or if you have the Julian Alps ski pass, the shuttle is free on certain days of the week).